ycatsh/from-another-planet/README.md

 Your space ship is lost in an unidentified area far away from your home planet.
 Finish the objective and fight your way through to reach home safely (under development)

 Kill the incomming enemies to advance levels, the speed of the lag/laser and frequency of aliens increase as levels are completed.
-When the enemies reach the other end of the screen, player loses a life moreover the rocks and red laser/log instantly kill the player on contact
+When the enemies reach the other end of the screen, player loses a life.
+Moreover, the rocks and red laser/log instantly kill the player on contact

 ### Sample Gameplay
 https://user-images.githubusercontent.com/91330011/194037704-ab7fcc3d-9b5a-4d07-bb35-726918e01f31.mp4